-The purpose of this enactment is to promote the educational, cultural, economic and general welfare of the public through:
+The purpose of this enactment is to promote the educational, cultural, economic and general welfare of the public through-:

-- (a) the preservation and protection of the distinctive architecture and other characteristics of buildings, structures, landscapes, and places significant in the history and prehistory of the city of Newton, Commonwealth of Massachusetts or the United States of America; - (b) the maintenance and improvement of settings for such buildings, structures, landscapes, and places; and - (c) the discouragement of destruction of or damage to such resources and the encouragement of compatible development.
+- (a) the preservation and protection of the distinctive architecture and other characteristics of buildings, structures, landscapes, and places significant in the history and prehistory of the Commonwealth of Massachusetts and the City of Newton and through the maintenance and improvement of settings for such buildings, structures, landscapes, and places and through the encouragement of compatible development and the discouragement of destruction of or damage to such resourcesCity of Newton, Commonwealth of Massachusetts and the United States of America;-(Ord.
+T-288, 9-9-93) - (b) the maintenance and improvement of settings for such buildings, structures, landscapes, and places; and - (c) the discouragement of destruction of or damage to such resources and the encouragement of compatible development.
 (Ord.
 T-288, 9-9-93)